-- Be a non-profit organization or any Indian or Native American entity, - Have demonstrated experience working with parolees, - · Have a track-record of good outcomes with parolees, - Currently provide services within the intended parole regions. - Be able to develop and maintain partnerships with state correctional agencies, local parole offices, local drug and alcohol treatment centers and local workforce investment boards, - Provide documentation that their organization is in good standing with the CO Secretary of State. - Agree to participate in trainings conducted or sponsored by the CDOC or LCCL, - Agree to perform timely data entry into the LCCL and CDOC data systems, - Agree to having staff, volunteers or contractors submit to a criminal background check, - · Provide services directly or through linkages with established and reputable entities, and although not required, matching-funds and/or in-kind contributions are encouraged.
+- Be a 501(c)(3) non-profit organization or any Indian or Native American entity, - have demonstrated experience working with the target population, - have a track-record of good outcomes with the target population, - currently provide services within the intended parole regions. - be able to develop and maintain partnerships with state correctional agencies, local parole offices, local drug and alcohol treatment centers and local workforce investment boards, - provide documentation that their organization is in good standing with the CO Secretary of State, - agree to participate in trainings conducted or sponsored by the CDOC or LCCL, - agree to having staff, volunteers or contractors submit to a criminal background check, - provide services directly or through linkages with established and reputable entities, and although not required, matching-funds and/or in-kind contributions are encouraged.